Digiex/docker-nzbget/README.md

 ![](http://i.imgur.com/mIqDEJJ.png)

-You can add an additional mount point for intermediate unpacking folder with:-
+You can add an additional mount point for intermediate unpacking folder with:

 `-v </path/to/intermedia_unpacking_folder>:/intermediate`